Where can you turn when taking care of a loved one with a serious illness?

 Throughout the time of service, the Care Plan can morph and evolve.
 No need for the services of chaplain because of a strong relationship with a pastor, rabbi or other spiritual leader?
 You can just pass on those services.
 Does the caregiver need a few hours of respite to run some errands or attend a family event?
 We simply add the need for a volunteer to the Care Plan.

 Perhaps most importantly, Hospice Alliance offers the flexibility of the Hospice House.
-If there comes a time when the caregiver simply cannot care for the patient at home, for any reason, the Hospice House is available provide 24/7 residential care.
+If there comes a time when the patient’s needs are greater than the caregiver can provide, the team will evaluate if our Hospice House is an option.
+The Hospice House is available to provide 24/7 residential care.
 This allows the patient to be in a homelike environment, with the caregiver being involved as much or as little as he or she wishes.
 The Hospice House is the only one of its kind in the area.

 And after the loss of your loved one, Hospice Alliance is still here to assist.
 Our bereavement team offers extensive support opportunities from checking in with a caregiver via phone or note to individual sessions with our grief specialists.
 Hospice Alliance also offers group support opportunities, open not only to loved ones of patients, but to anyone in the community.
 Plus, many friendships have formed from our informal social support groups, monthly lunch outings, organized by volunteers for family members to meet and chat.